-Grafana and Prometheus compete in the monitoring and visualization category.
-Grafana often has the upper hand due to its strong visualization and integration capabilities, while Prometheus is notable for its robust metric collection and flexibility.
+Grafana and Prometheus-AI Platform compete in the monitoring and visualization category.
+Grafana appears to have the upper hand due to its advanced visualization capabilities and intuitive dashboard creation.

 I identified over-provisioned servers and reduced my AWS monthly bill by 15%, which is a significant saving in terms of costs.